Money Matters Advice Service

 - Young carer’s package

-Many 16 and 17 year-olds who have left local authority care cannot get Universal Credit or other income related benefits as the local authority is responsible for providing financial and housing support.
-However, there are exceptions to this, so please contact us using the contact details shown on this page if you need any advice on how to apply for these benefits.
+16 and 17 year-olds who have left local authority care don't get Universal Credit or other income related benefits, as the council is responsible for providing financial and housing support.
+There are exceptions:

-There are a range of benefits available for customers who are disabled or have health problems.
+There is a range of benefits available for customers who are disabled or have health problems.
 Some of these benefits can passport you to additional benefits and elements.

 - Adult Disability Payment